jostart99/faminer/README.md

 ./monitor
 ```
 ### Logs
-You can find the logs you need in the /root/fact/logs directory of the master
+You can find the necessary logs in the `/root/fact/logs` directory on the master.